FortinetCloudCSE/k8s-101-workshop/content/03_participanttasks/03_02_k8sindepth/03_02_04_scaling.md

-5. use `kubectl top pod` and `kubectl top node` to check the resource usage status user expected to see the number of pod increased
+5. use `kubectl top pod` and `kubectl top node` to check the resource usage status user expected to see the number of Pod increased

-6. you shall see that expected pod now increased automatically without use attention.
+6. you shall see that expected Pod now increased automatically without use attention.
 ```bash
 kubectl get pod -l app=nginx
 ```